Can SD-WAN and performance be synonymous?

 4. SD-WAN performance measurement

-SD-WAN providers usually offer integrated monitoring.
-Because metrics stop at device availability, it’s hard for IT teams to get a clear picture of performance in detail.
-This is especially true if the organization is using multiple solutions, and ends up with disparate dashboards.
+SD-WAN vendors typically offer integrated monitoring.
+Since metrics stop at equipment availability, it is difficult for IT teams to have a clear view of performance in detail.
+Even more so if the organization uses several solutions, and ends up with scattered dashboards.

 Also, SD-WAN technology is not yet standardized.
-This means that players in this technology provide monitoring with criteria and thresholds that vary from one to another.
-Availability feedback from integrated monitoring is therefore not truly relevant and difficult to use.
+This leads the actors of this technology to provide monitoring with criteria and thresholds varying from one to another.
+The availability feedback from the integrated monitoring is then not very relevant, and difficult to use.

-- How do you ensure that availability and performance are always delivered to end users?
+- How do you ensure that availability and performance are always there for end users?

-- How do you track performance with multiple measurement tools?
+- How to establish performance monitoring with dispersed measurement tools?

-- How can you trust metrics reported by SD-WAN providers if there is no standardization?
+- How can you trust the metrics reported by SD-WAN vendors if nothing is standardized?

-External monitoring is the key to gather reliable and complete metrics.
-Some IT supervision solution editors offer a brick allowing measurement of SD-WAN deployments.
+External monitoring is the key to retrieving reliable and complete metrics.
+Some IT supervision solution editors offer a brick allowing the measurement of SD-WAN parks.

-Maltem Insight Performance, thanks to its MIP Solution, offers personalized support adapted to company’s architecture.
-IT teams are only interested in analyzing results using dashboards, or more detailed graphs if needed.
+Maltem Insight Performance, through its MIP Solution, offers personalized support adapted to companies’ architectures.
+IT teams are only interested in analyzing results in the form of dashboards, or more detailed graphs if needed.